 In some cases, “not being ready” is about not enough experience or a lack of training.
 In other cases, it’s about the Peter Principle.

-As you know, the Peter Principle is a management theory formulated by fellow Canadian, Laurence J. Peter.
-In its simplest form, the Peter Principle is ‘managers rise to the level of their incompetence.’
+As you may know, the Peter Principle is a management theory formulated by a fellow Canadian, Laurence J. Peter.
+In its simplest form, the Peter Principle says that “managers rise to the level of their incompetence.”

 Which means we all have our limitations.

-In an organization, we grow then we advance by promotion.
-Then we grow and advance further in the organization.
-Then again … and again.
-We may even take on a greater responsibility in another company.
+In an organization, we grow our skills and advance by promotion, then grow and advance further again and again.
+We may even take on an expanded responsibility in another company.

-However, at some point we reach a level where growth and advancement cease because of our inability to properly perform at that level.
-Hence, ‘managers rise to the level of their incompetence.’
+However, at some point, everyone reaches a level of growth and advancement that stops.
+Why?
+Because of an inability to perform well at an advanced level.
+That’s how “managers rise to the level of their incompetence.”

-My leadership tip for you this week is to carefully evaluate the pool of candidates in your succession plan by critically reviewing their potential.
-Avoid the mistake of promoting someone to a level they are unable to deliver on.
+Carefully evaluate the pool of candidates in your succession plan by critically reviewing their potential.
+Avoid the mistake of promoting people to a level they are unable to achieve.

 Follow these simple guidelines:

-1. Never promote a candidate based on their performance in their current role.
-Promote the candidate based on their abilities relevant to the intended role.
+1. Never promote candidates based on their performance in their current roles.

-2. Be crystal clear on the skills required in the intended role.
-Train, coach, and mentor the candidate to the skills required in the intended role.
+2. Be crystal clear on the skills required for the intended roles, then train, coach, and mentor the chosen candidates to those skills.

-3. Do not let them ‘figure it out’ once they get the position, as too much damage will have been done before you ‘fix it.’
+3. Do not allow them to “figure it out” once they get the position, for too much damage will have been done before you can fix this mistake.

-4. Be mindful of the Peter Principle during the selection process.
+4. Be especially mindful of the Peter Principle during your selection process.

-Succession planning is important for all organizations.
-When you create yours, remember our friend Peter, as he has a way of sneaking up and ruining your plan.
+When creating your succession plan, remember our friend Peter, who has a way of sneaking up and ruining it!